taoliu12/plotmaker-sinatra/README.md

 ## Installation

 Simply clone the repo or download and unzip the files to any folder on your computer.
-Run:
+To start the program, navigate to the program folder and run

     $ bundle

-## Usage

-To start the program, navigate to the program folder and run
+    $ rake db:migrate
     $ shotgun

 or install your preferred production server.